 The Okeh record (below) is rather interesting.
 You will note the scripted lettering which was a design change most likely in the early 1920s while Okeh Records still belonged to GPC.
 However, the term “Electric” was added to many records beginning in 1925-1926 as the technology to produce records changed from simply playing into a large horn and having the records cut to playing into a microphone (with an accompanying amplifier) and having the record cut.
 Electric records will show more variation in sound.

 You can listen to Doctor Lloyd and Howard Maxey by clicking on the video below.
-Note, the song reflects the attitudes towards race at the time of its production (1925-1926).
+Note, that the song reflects the attitudes toward race at the time of its production (1925-1926).

-viagra canadian pharmacy dosage Post World War Two Label Examples: By the late 1940s/1950s Okehm turned to 45s and LPs.
+Post World War Two Label Examples: By the late 1940s/1950s Okeh turned to 45s and LPs.
 Both examples below are in a 45-format.

-follow Notes: Mamie Smith first recorded on the Okeh label with the song, “You Can’t Keep a Good Man Down” in early 1920.
-This song would sell between 50,000-100,000 records.
-The record’s success proved that there was market for African-American blues or “Race-Records”.
+Notes: Mamie Smith first recorded on the Okeh label with the song, “You Can’t Keep a Good Man Down” in early 1920.
+This song would sell between 50,000-and 100,000 records.
+The record’s success proved that there was a market for African-American blues or “Race-Records”.

 –Rust, Brian.
 “The American Record Label Book.
 Arlington House Publishers.”
 NY,1978.